rvanheest-DANS-KNAW/dans-parent-pom/README.md

 and `exec-maven-plugin`.
 These have been configured in `dans-mvn-plugin-defaults` to do the following during the deploy
 phase:

-* Look under `target` for one RPM file
+* Look under `target` for one RPM file.
 * `PUT` that file to `${rpm-snapshot-repository}` or `${rpm-release-repository}`, depending on the version of the project being a snapshot version or not.

 These overrides are active for all non-POM-descendants of `dans-scala-app-project`.
 They have also been copied to certain legacy projects.
+Note that they do not use the `<distributionManagement>` element.

 #### Mixed Maven/RPM modules
 What if an RPM-module *also* needs to be published as a library to Maven?
 Actually, a project that requires this should be refactored to have two submodules: one for the lib and one for the RPM.
 For now, the default deploy behavior can be restored by activating the `lib-deploy` profile (defined in `dans-scala-app-project`).
-To avoid deploying RPMs to Maven, which is a waste of space, this should be combined with deactivating the `rpm` profile:
+To avoid deploying RPMs to Maven, which is a waste of storage space, this should be combined with deactivating the `rpm` profile:

-`mvn -P'!rpm1' -Plib-deploy`
+`mvn -P'!rpm' -Plib-deploy`

 ### Design
 As of writing this, Maven is unfortunately still rather low in composability.
 This means that to split up a